 Here’s the kicker: coordination is a team sport.
 Even solo artists have sound engineers.

-2. How to Develop Coordination Skills and What Coordination Really Looks Like
+How to Develop Coordination Skills

 When we hear “coordination,” most of us think: logistics.
 Schedules.
 Google Calendar wizardry.